sphinx-doc/sphinx/doc/usage/restructuredtext/roles.rst

      The same works for tables that are given an explicit caption using the :dudir:`table` directive.

-   * Labels that aren't placed before a section title can still be referenced, but you must give the link an explicit title, using this syntax:
+   * If a label is not placed before a section title then you have two options.
+     The usual way to do this is to give the link an explicit title, using this
-     ``:ref:`Link title <label-name>```.
+     syntax: ``:ref:`Link title <label-name>```.
+In this case, the label, ``label-name``, must be globally unique.
+Alternatively, to avoid duplication, you can configure :confval:`link_inline_targets` to `True`.
+     In this case, the link text becomes the label.

    .. note::